Mark V. Shaney

 Mark V. Shaney is a synthetic Usenet user whose postings in the net.singles newsgroups were generated by Markov chain techniques, based on text from other postings.
 The username is a play on the words "Markov chain".
 Many readers were fooled into thinking that the quirky, sometimes uncannily topical posts were written by a real person.

 The system was designed by Rob Pike with coding by Bruce Ellis.
 Don P. Mitchell wrote the Markov chain code, initially demonstrating it to Pike and Ellis using the Tao Te Ching as a basis.
 They chose to apply it to the net.singles netnews group.

+The program is fairly simple.
+It ingests the sample text (the Tao Te Ching, or the posts of a Usenet group) and creates a massive list of every sequence of three successive words (triplet) which occurs in the text.
+It then chooses two words at random, and looks for a word which follows those two in one of the triplets in its massive list.
+If there is more than one, it picks at random (identical triplets count separately, so a sequence which occurs twice is twice as likely to be picked as one which only occurs once).
+It then adds that word to the generated text.

+Then, in the same way, it picks a triplet that starts with the second and third words in the generated text, and that gives a fourth word.
+It adds the fourth word, then repeats with the third and fourth words, and so on.
+This algorithm is called a third-order Markov chain (because it uses sequences of three words).

 Examples

 A classic example, from 1984, originally sent as a mail message, later posted to net.singles is reproduced here:

 Other quotations from Mark's Usenet posts are: